Operational Guidelines: One-Parent Family Payment

 See Procedures following award and Payment Related Issues guidelines for more detail on payment arrangements while imprisoned.

-If a person fails to make a claim within the prescribed time (see section - Time Limits on making of a Claim , she or he will be disqualified from receiving payment in respect of any period prior to the date of claim.
+If a person fails to make a claim within the prescribed time (see section - Time Limits on making of a Claim , they will be disqualified from receiving payment in respect of any period prior to the date of claim.
 This also applies to making a claim for any increase in payment or allowances, for example claim for increase in payment in respect of an additional child.

-However, where a person can prove to the satisfaction of a Deciding or Appeals Officer that entitlement existed and that there was good cause for the delay in making a claim for One Parent Family Payment, payment may be made for a period up to 6 months before the date of claim.
+However, where a person can prove to the satisfaction of a Deciding or Appeals Officer that entitlement existed and that there was good cause for the delay in making a claim for One Parent Family Payment, payment may be made for a period of up to 6 months before the date of claim.

 Also, where a claim for payment or an increase in payment is made outside the prescribed time, the period for which payment is made can be extended where the delay in making the claim is due to: